jenwachter/data-encoder/README.md

 ### $itemElements

 To prevent a whole lot of processing before even instantiating the RSS Encoder to only pass the fields you want to include in the feed, the second parameter allows you to pick and choose which elements you want to include.
-Please note that these values coorespond to the $dataMap array first and then to the item keys passed in through $data.
+Please note that these values correspond to the $dataMap array first and then to the item keys passed in through $data.

 ```php
 $itemElements = array("id", "title", "description", "link", "comments", "pubDate");